sgdevmane/interview-guide/markdowns/ngrx/ngrx-questions.md

 ---

-## NgRx Real-time Updates and WebSocket Integration

-### Q16: How do you implement real-time updates and WebSocket integration with NgRx?
+### Q21: How do you implement real-time updates and WebSocket integration with NgRx?

 **Answer:**
 Integrating real-time updates with NgRx involves managing WebSocket connections, handling real-time data streams, and maintaining synchronization between local and remote state.